-FERGUS FALLS, Minn. – Two men on trial for their alleged roles in a human smuggling network on the Canadian border knew that 11 migrants from India were at risk from the cold but never called off plans to cross them into the U.S. or even phone for help on their behalf after most of the group got lost for hours in a blizzard, a prosecutor told the jury on Thursday.
+FERGUS FALLS, MINN. – Two men on trial for their alleged roles in a human smuggling network on the Canadian border knew that 11 migrants from India were at risk from the cold but never called off plans to cross them into the U.S. or even phoned for help on their behalf after most of the group got lost for hours in a blizzard, a prosecutor told the jury on Thursday.

 While the migrants were "slowly dying in the freezing cold, Steve Shand sat in his warm van and did nothing to help," said Assistant U.S. Attorney Michael McBride in his closing arguments.
 "Harshkumar Patel texted from sunny Florida and did nothing to help.
 For weeks, they knew the cold would kill, but they decided their profit was more important than these human lives."